orbitalquark/textadept/docs/manual.md

 ##### Find in Files

-Textadept can search for text within multiple files and directories via `Ctrl+Shift+F` on Windows and Linux, `⌘⇧F` on macOS, and `M-^F` in the terminal version.
+Textadept can search for text within multiple files and directories via `Ctrl+Shift+F` on Windows and Linux/BSD, `⌘⇧F` on macOS, and `M-^F` in the terminal version.
 Invoking "Find Next" prompts you for a directory to search in.
 The "Replace" entry has been substituted for a "Filter" entry that contains files and directories to include or exclude from the search.

 A filter consists of a comma-separated list of glob patterns that match filenames and directories to include or exclude.
 Patterns are inclusive by default.
 Exclusive patterns begin with a